StephaneC/ActionSkillLib/README.md

 ### npm install

+### Skill Tips
+#### User Storage
+If you use Userstorage, it uses [Persistence Manager](https://developer.amazon.com/fr-FR/docs/alexa/alexa-skills-kit-sdk-for-nodejs/manage-attributes.html).
+So you have to add response the supplied interceptor:

 ### Actions TIPS
 #### Reprompt
 To uniformise Skill and Actions reprompt, we save the reprompt in sessionStorage on action when you supply one with simpleMessage.